Smithsonian/Virtual-Barcodes/README.md

    * [shinyWidgets](https://cran.r-project.org/package=shinyWidgets)
    * [EDANr](https://github.com/Smithsonian/EDANr) (If querying EDAN)
  * [Shiny](https://shiny.rstudio.com/)
- * Python3 and the modules:
+ * Python and the modules:
    * PIL
    * [pylibdmtx](https://github.com/NaturalHistoryMuseum/pylibdmtx)

 ## Future enhancements

  * An option to print the barcodes on demand, when these will be applied to objects in a collection
- * Update the record in the database to indicate that the object has been digitized
+ * Save other data fields